Nahualcsc/EOM_DQD/README.md

 ## Parameters, Interactions, and calculation setup
 The parameters and interactions to be always set up in ```inputs.py``` are: ```T, delta_T, gamma, V, U1, U2, U12```.
-There are currently seven possible calculations implemented and another six animations related
+There are currently six possible calculations implemented and another six animations related
 1. ### calculate_densities_vs_gate:
    The local occupations $n_\alpha$ are computed as a function of the external gate $\varepsilon=\frac{\varepsilon_1+\varepsilon_2}{2}$.
 The steady-state charge $I$ and heat $Q$ currents are also computed in a non-equilibrium setup.
 For finite thermal gradient $\Delta T$, the thermal efficiency $\eta/\eta_C$ (normalized over the Carnot efficiency) is also computed.